|

 -6dBfs to -3dBfs, transfer the files to CD-R/DVD-R using

 Toast or a similar program, and leave the rest to mastering.
+THE

 BIG MISTAKE: We have received Data CD-R's from